 1.1 Client Overview

 The client for this project is the Clarence City Council, a local government organisation located in the south of Tasmania.
-The project will be contributing to the Live Clarence program being run by the Clarence City Council.
+The project will be contributing to the Live Clarence program being run by the Clarence City Council and will work in conjunction with Tasmania’s Department of Health and Human Services.
 The Live Clarence program is dedicated to the fulfilment of the Community Health and Wellbeing Plan 2013-2018.
 This plan focuses on spreading information for the community of Clarence regarding health, wellbeing and opportunities to be engaged in the community (Clarence City Council, 2018).
 The Live Clarence team have been responsible for a number of community programs and events, one of which is the Wellbeing Kit which will be the focus of this project.

 1.2 Current Situation